muratk3n/thirdwave/en/2018/06/governments-money-economy.md

 (From *New Paradigm in Macroeconomics*) The representation of banks as mere intermediaries [..] depict it as a process of successive lending of already existing purchasing power  [..]
-Bank A receives a new deposit of US$100.
-If the reserve requirement is 1%, textbooks say that the bank will lend out US$99, and deposit US$1 with the central bank as reserve.
-The US$99 will, however, be deposited with another bank, Bank B, which will also be able to lend out 99% of that amount (US$98.01), and keep 1% as reserve.
-This process continues until in the end a total of US$9900 has been lent out [..]
+Bank A receives a new deposit of USD 100.
+If the reserve requirement is 1%, textbooks say that the bank will lend out USD 99, and deposit USD 1 with the central bank as reserve.
+The USD 99 will, however, be deposited with another bank, Bank B, which will also be able to lend out 99% of that amount (USD 98.01), and keep 1% as reserve.
+This process continues until in the end a total of USD 9900 has been lent out [..]

 While even this description does conclude that the overall banking system creates money, credit creation seems to be the result of a